External Camera - Quick Start Guide

 Configuration Overview

-4. Number re Arming - Amount of times a camera can be triggered during an arming session (set to the left for unlimited)
+3. Maximum Activations - The number of times a camera can be triggered during an arming session (set the slider to the far left for unlimited)

 9. Led - Enables the LED on the front of the camera when triggered (Red LED = PIR detection, Blue LED = Microwave detection)